Learning from demonstrations with SACR2: Soft Actor-Critic with Reward Relabeling: Results

 More experiments with different values are presented in Figure \ref{sota}.
 We can see that the higher $b$, the more unstable the training process without relabeling.
 With relabeling, there doesn't seem to be any significant difference between $b=5$ and $b=10$.
 We also tested $b=1$ but its impact was practically unnoticeable with respect to $b=0$.

 \textbf{Best configuration}.

-Based on our ablation results, we present a second baseline SAC+Demo*, which is defined as SAC+Demo with the method that provided the greatest increase in performance: the addition of the loss functions $\mathcal{L}_\text{BC}$ and $\mathcal{L}_n$.
+Based on our ablation results, we introduce SAC+Demo* and SACR2*, which are defined as the previous algorithms plus the method that provided the greatest increase in performance: the addition of the loss functions $\mathcal{L}_\text{BC}$ and $\mathcal{L}_n$.

-To answer the third question from section \ref{experimental_setup}, we carry additional experiments shown in the appendix \ref{appendix}, and the only method that furthers improves upon SAC+Demo* is SACR2, as shown in Figure \ref{sota}.
-However, the improvement is very minor as SAC+Demo* with SACR2 seems to be the fastest method to reach an acuracy of $90\%$, but both methods (SAC+Demo* with and without SACR2) look pretty much equal afterwards.
+To answer the third question from section \ref{experimental_setup}, we carry additional experiments shown in the appendix \ref{appendix}, and the only method that furthers improves upon SAC+Demo* is SACR2*, as shown in Figure \ref{sota}.
+However, the improvement is very minor as SACR2* seems to be the fastest method to reach an accuracy of $90\%$, but both methods (SAC+Demo* and SACR2*) look pretty much equal afterwards.

 \textbf{Learning without demonstrations}.